MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/manage-auto-investigation.md

 ## Automation levels, automated investigation results, and resulting actions

 Automation levels affect whether certain remediation actions are taken automatically or only upon approval.
-Sometimes your security operations team has additional steps to take, depending on the results of an automated investigation.
+Sometimes your security operations team has more steps to take, depending on the results of an automated investigation.
 The following table summarizes automation levels, results of automated investigations, and what to do in each case.

 |Device group setting | Automated investigation results | What to do |
 |:---|:---|:---|